 Managing Depression Among Residents

-This is a measure of the percent of long-term care residents who are demonstrating depressive symptoms.
-Some experts would argue that this is a reliable measure of resident quality of care.
+This metric is a measure of the percentage of long-term patients who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage